 Related: Common Parasites in Cats.

 Some infections cause sudden watery diarrhea, sometimes with vomiting and appetite loss.
-If diarrhea keeps coming back in cycles, inflammatory causes (including IBD) become more likely.
-Your vet can help separate “short-term upset” from a pattern that needs workup.
+If the pattern keeps returning in cycles, inflammatory causes become more worth considering too.

 4.7) Toxins or unsafe substances

-Some toxin exposures cause diarrhea, vomiting, drooling, or neurological signs.
-If you suspect exposure (plants, cleaners, essential oils, medications, insecticides), treat it as urgent.
+Some toxic exposures cause diarrhea along with vomiting, drooling, weakness, or neurological signs.
+If plants, cleaners, medications, essential oils, or insecticides may be involved, treat it as urgent.

 If poisoning is even a possibility: Cat Poison Guide.